bcgov/data-publication/pages/open_data_w.md

 __Final Publication__:
 1. We recommend working with your Government Communication Officer around the release of a dataset under the OGL-BC.
 1. Send the Open Data Assessment and Checklist to [data@gov.bc.ca](mailto:data@gov.bc.ca) or the DataBC Program Services Team you are working with in regards to publishing data.
+1. A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.

 ## RESOURCES